ManuelePasini/slides-markdown/slides/phd_secondyear.md

 :::: {.columns}
 ::: {.column width="50%"}

-- DT data involve highly interconnected entities (e.g., a fruit tree and the IoT network describing it), suggesting the use of graph data layout for efficient storage and querying…
+- DT data involve highly interconnected entities (e.g., a fruit tree and the IoT network describing it), suggesting the use of graph data layout for efficient modelling and querying…
     - ... yet, they struggle with such volume of data
 - Time-Series storage systems efficiently manage large volumes of temporal data...
     - ... but fall short in capturing the complex inter-entity dynamics.